fimtestxyz/klz_vault/00-Inbox/YT - Why everyone HATES GPT-5 (and how to fix it).md

  them  both.
 And  well,  quite  honestly, they  gave  fairly  similar  responses.
  That's  amazing.
 Huge  milestone.
+Get

+Okay, here's a concise summary of the key points mentioned:

+1.  **Personality Shift:** Many users (e.g., Peter Level, Larry B) dislike the new GPT-5 personality.
+It's perceived as less human, more robotic ("overworked secretary"), giving shorter replies, being less accurate and detailed than GPT-40.
+The core personality of the old model (like GPT-4o) is preferred by many.

+2.  **Forced Migration/Deletion:** There's significant frustration that OpenAI deleted older models like GPT-40, GPT-4o Pro/Plus versions ("Chubby" meme) overnight.
+This forced users off models they preferred or were comfortable with.

+3.  **GPT-5 Performance:** GPT-5 is criticized for being worse than expected, especially mathematically (compared to GPT-4o) and less capable overall ("horrible", "biggest piece of garbage").

+4.  **AI-as-a-Service vs Cost-Cutting:** Some users believe the changes are driven by OpenAI wanting to cut costs.
+They point out that GPT-5 often routes prompts automatically, potentially choosing cheaper or less capable models ("GPT5 mini", "GPT5 low") which sometimes produce worse results than the older, potentially better models they were using before.
+Ethan Mollick suggests GPT-5 sometimes defaults to "the worst" available models.

-Get ready  for  a  whole  new  era  of  chasing, baby  proofing,  etc.  Let's  go.
+**Overall Sentiment:** The text conveys strong user dissatisfaction, feeling that OpenAI has performed a drastic downgrade or forced migration away from preferred models without adequate justification or user input, resulting in a worse AI experience. ready  for  a  whole  new  era  of  chasing, baby  proofing,  etc.  Let's  go.
 That's  a massive  milestone.
 Congrats,  Matt.